-8 tips for nailing a job interview in GameDev indust
+[2023 update] 9 tips for nailing a job interview in gamedev industry

 See similar blog posts

-I know that this seems to be the-most-obvious-thing-to-mention, but you have no idea how often candidates are unprepared and lose a few precious points while answering interview questions.
-At. the. very. beginning.
+We know that this seems to be the-most-obvious-thing-to-mention, but you have no idea how often candidates are unprepared and lose a few precious points while answering interview questions.
+At.
+The.
+Very.
+Beginning.
 Shame.
 We don’t want that to happen to you, so…

 Dig what is currently happening in the company.
 Are they working on a new project or focusing on video games that are already out?